redstonerodent/continuousEngine/README.md

 ## Installation

-You will need Python 3.7 or later (for async) and pygame.
+You will need Python 3.7 or later (for async) and pygame 2.0.0 or later.
 Everything has been tested in Python 3.8.5 and pygame 2.0.0dev10.

 ### Python

 You can get Python 3.8 from [Python's website](https://www.python.org/), or, if you're on Linux, probably with your package manager (on Ubuntu using apt, `sudo apt install python3.8`).
-I suggest making 3.8 the default Python version, which (at least on Ubuntu) you can do with `update-alternatives`.
+I suggest making 3.8 the default Python version, which (at least on Ubuntu) you can do with `update-alternatives`; otherwise, replace `python` with `python3.8` in all the following commands.

 ### Pygame

 Can be installed with pip: `pip install pygame==2.0.0dev10`.
+If you don't have pip installed, try `python -m pip install pygame==2.0.0dev10`

 ### ContinuousEngine

 Clone this repo: `git clone https://github.com/redstonerodent/continuousEngine.git` or click the download button above.

+To update, run `git pull`.

 ## Usage